-Other Names: Mustargen®, nitrogen mustard
+Other Names: Mustargen®

 About This Drug

-Possible Side Effects (More Common)
+Possible Side Effects

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

-- Skin and tissue irritation may involve redness, pain, warmth, or swelling at the IV site.
-This happens if the drug leaks out of the vein and into nearby tissue.
+- Skin and tissue irritation including redness, pain, warmth or swelling at the IV site if the drug leaks out of the vein and into nearby tissue.
 Very rarely it may cause local tissue necrosis (tissue death).

 Treating Side Effects

-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
+Ask your doctor for medicine if your rash bothers you.

-Food and Drug InteractionsThere are no known interactions of mechlorethamine with food.
-This drug may interact with other medicines.
-Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
-The safety and use of dietary supplements and alternative diets are often not known.
+- The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.
 Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

-Call your doctor or nurse right away if you have any of these symptoms and/or any new or unusual symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.5 F (38 C) or above